Operation Aerial: 2nd BEF

 On 2 June, Brooke visited the War Office, having returned from Dunkirk on 30 May and was told by Dill to go back to France to assemble another BEF.
 In the emergency, the force would be the 51st (Highland) Infantry Division and 1st Armoured Division, already in France, with the 52nd (Lowland) Infantry Division and the 1st Canadian Infantry Division from Britain, to be followed by the 3rd Infantry Division as soon as it was re-equipped.
 The II Corps headquarters was spread around Britain after its return from Dunkirk and his first choice of chief of staff was busy with General Lord Gort, the former BEF commander, writing dispatches.
 Brooke warned Dill and the secretary of state for war, Anthony Eden, that the enterprise was futile, except as a political gesture.
 He was told that on return to France he would come under the authority of Weygand.
-In France, Fonblanque was still in command of the lines-of-communication troops of the original BEF and lieutenant-generals Henry Karslake and James Marshall-Cornwall were assisting with command.
+In France, Fonblanque was still in command of the lines-of-communication troops of the original BEF and lieutenant-generals Karslake and James Marshall-Cornwall were assisting with command.
 A brigade group (the 157th (Highland Light Infantry) Brigade) of the 52nd (Lowland) Division departed for France on 7 June and Brooke returned five days later.

 On 13 June, the RAF made a maximum effort to help the French armies that had been broken through on the Marne.
 The Germans were across the Seine in the west and the French armies near Paris fell back, isolating the Tenth Army on the Channel coast.
 The German advance threatened the airfields of the AASF, which was ordered to retreat towards Nantes or Bordeaux, while supporting the French armies for as long as they kept fighting.
 The AASF flew armed reconnaissance sorties over the Seine from dawn and German columns were attacked by a force of 10 Fairey Battles, then a second formation of 15 Battles followed by 15 Bristol Blenheims.
 On the Marne, 12 Battles attacked a concentration of German troops and tanks, followed by an attack by 26 Battles, which lost six aircraft and then a third attack by 15 Blenheims from Bomber Command, that lost another four.
 RAF attacks continued through the night, with 44 sorties over the Seine, 20 north of Paris, 41 on the Marne and 59 against road and rail communications and woods reported by the French to be full of German troops.
 Fighter sorties had been hampered by bad weather and were limited to coastal patrols.